Victorian Tiles in Contemporary Homes

 When the checkerboard style was not enough, single colour tiles were put together to create a look of a large thick border around each tile that would separate them from each other and give a large, bold look on bathroom floors.
 This contributed greatly to also making small bathrooms look more spacious.
 The introduction of the use of different shapes, especially triangles, added an interesting touch to Victorian homes.
 Victorian floors no longer had to have a very dramatic and strict look.
 Victorian tiles became more varied and more colourful.

 Victorian tiles are now a huge part of British heritage and carry a rich history behind them.
-Although for a long while they stayed as marks of wealth and were exclusive to the rich, the rise of the industrial revolution and a growth in wages meant that expensive home décor was no longer reserved for the few.
+Although for a long while they stayed as marks of wealth and were exclusive to the rich, the rise of the industrial revolution and growth in wages meant that expensive home décor was no longer reserved for the few.

 Manufacturers and keen businessmen started to see a market open up where a fairly easy and quick to manufacture product was becoming popular and in demand so costs of production could be kept low whilst sales would be high.

 So how do Victorian tiles work in a modern home?
-Whilst no one has a mansion like hallway where they can tile the entire entrance right up to the large staircase, there are many more spaces in our apartments and houses where Victorian tiles can look good and give a nod to British history.
+Whilst no one has a mansion like a hallway where they can tile the entire entrance right up to the large staircase, there are many more spaces in our apartments and houses where Victorian tiles can look good and give a nod to British history.

 The most important thing to take into consideration when buying Victorian styles is your space and your budget.
-When Victorian tiles first came into fashion and were redesigned for the 19th century nobleman, they were designed for large spaces.
+When Victorian tiles first came into fashion and were redesigned for the 19th-century nobleman, they were designed for large spaces.
 Thick geometric borders and bold colours would immediately bring attention to the vastness of a Victorian kitchen or bathroom.
 Whilst large and bright colours may make a small space look bigger, they may not be as impressive and striking as they would be in larger spaces.
 Budget is another big factor that should be considered when investing in Victorian tiles.
 For the majority of tiles available on the market today, there is no reason not to go for budget friendly options.
 That said, Victorian tiles do show their price.
-Investing in more expensive and better-quality tiles means you’ll get brighter colours and a high gloss or matte finish that will truly do justice to this British classic.
+Investing in more expensive and better-quality tiles mean you’ll get brighter colours and a high gloss or matte finish that will truly do justice to this British classic.

 Depending on the type of house or apartment you have, there are different ways that Victorian tiles can be utilised.
 Traditional Tudor homes look surprisingly good with some Victorian era décor in them.
 They also tend to have larger spaces with a lot of floor space in the kitchens.
-For Tudor homes it would be your first thought to go with a traditional and original checkerboard look.
+For Tudor homes, it would be your first thought to go with a traditional and original checkerboard look.
 Whilst that would be a safe and very good-looking option, don’t be afraid to throw in other colours or shapes in there too.
-Cream, vintage greens and blues can also create an historic looking British styled kitchen or bathroom without looking like a club dancefloor.
+Cream, vintage greens and blues can also create a historic looking British styled kitchen or bathroom without looking like a club dancefloor.

 A typical British home with an upstairs, downstairs and two or three bedrooms is on average quite small.
 Bathrooms also tend to be more like long corridors rather than square spaces.
 So apart from a tiled floor, Victorian wall tiles can also work as bath tiles.
 The functionality of easy to clean tiles that protect the wall from damp, paired with splashes of vivid colour on top of white make for a very modern twist on a timeless classic.